Nathaniel-Donahue/ansible-role-logstash/README.md

 * *logstash_config_backup*: Keep backups of all changed configuration (defualt: `no`)
 * *logstash_manage_yaml*: Manage and overwrite `logstash.yml` (default: `true`)

+The following variable will make changes to your operating system if set to true

+* *logstash_privileged*: Allow Logstash to open privileged ports (default: `false`)

 If `logstash.yml` is managed, the following settings apply.

 * *logstash_config_autoreload*: Enable autoreload of Logstash configuration (default: `true`)